CyrusRoshan/blog-lambda/README.md

 ## Best Practices

-Presumably you're hosting this on your own Lambda and sending data over HTTPS, but even so, you might want to exercise increased caution when storing and sending your SSH key.
-I would recommend making a separate user or service account which is only given access to the git repo which it needs to push to.
+Presumably you're hosting this on your own Lambda and sending data over HTTPS, but even so, you don't need to use an SSH key with pull/push access to all of your repos.

+I'd recommend making a separate user or service account which is only given access to the git repo which it needs to push to, and creating an SSH key authenticated to use that account.